TheMarlboroMan/tile_editor/README.md

 # Tile editor

 ## TODO

-- click on tile to add tiles
+- control click to add straight lines
+- control + shift + click to fill squares
-- delete click to delete tiles
+- same with delete, of course, to delete lines or squares
 - sort tiles on save
 - check layer id integrity on save
 - use object centeron session attr.